ProjectPete/AzureCustomSpeech/README.md

 Read all about this project on [TechNet Wiki](https://social.technet.microsoft.com/wiki/contents/articles/52457.transcribe-video-and-make-your-own-custom-voices-with-azure-speech-services.aspx)

 This Cognitive Services implementation example is a contribution to the Microsoft [IT Implementer](https://www.microsoft.com/en-gb/atwork/it-implementer/) initiative.
-Demystifying the latest tech and demonstrating how to actually impliment it yourself!
+Demystifying the latest tech and demonstrating how to actually implement it yourself!

 <br />
 <br />